Ayushmi-Adh/ZrockGold-Internship/README.md

 ## USAGE :

 To run the project:
-1. Place your Spotify data export file (CSV or Excel) in the project directory.
+1. Place your Spotify data export file (CSV or Excel) in the project directory..
 2. Update the data file path in `main.py` if necessary..
 3. Install the required dependencies using `pip`:
    ```